doc-hollandaise/FavoritesGames/README.md

 # FavoritesGames

 FavoriteGames is an app to browse recent games, as well as searching for specific ones.
 After you've found games you like, you can favorite them and see your favorites!
+This app was developed for my capstone project in the Udacity nanodegree for iOS development.

 <h1>Build Requirements</h1>
   FavoriteGames is a simple iOS app with few requirements.
 It requires Xcode and the ability to build/run iOS 10.0 or greater on your test device/simulator.